SafetyCulture/safetyculture-sdk-python/README.md

 python exporter.py
 ```

+**Option 3 (export audits in new folder)**

+Follow the instructions above to start exporting data to the new folder named `iauditor_exports_folder`.
+The setup script will give you the option to start your exports from the
+current date and time, so that you do not have to re-export older audits.

 ### How to use the iAuditor Export Tool

 The API token saved in `config.yaml` provides access to data associated with a single account.
 Namely, the account used to generate the API token.
 Only audits that are accessible to the single iAuditor account associated with the iAuditor API token used are available for exporting.

 All exported data is saved in a folder called `exports`.
 The folder will be created in the current working directory if it does not already exist.

-To export all completed audits in PDF format, run:
+To export all completed audits in PDF format, run
 ```
 iauditor_exporter
 ```

-To enable the exporter to run continuously until interrupted, use the loop command line argument:
+To enable the exporter to run continuously until interrupted, use the loop command line argument

 ```
 iauditor_exporter --loop
 ```

-To specify the export format explicitly run:
+To specify the export format explicitly run

 ```
 iauditor_exporter --format pdf